-S) Accrued liabilities and long-term obligations:
+R) Accrued liabilities and long-term obligations:

 Payables, accrued liabilities and long-term obligations are reported in the District-Wide Financial Statements.
 In the governmental funds, payables and accrued liabilities are paid in a timely manner and in full from current financial resources.
-Claims and judgments, compensated absences, pension liabilities and other post-employment benefits that will be paid from governmental funds, are reported as a liability in the fund financial statements only to the extent that they are due for payment in the current year.
-Bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the fund financial statements when due.
+Claims and judgments, other post-employment benefits payable, net pension liabilities and compensated absences that will be paid from governmental funds, are reported as a liability in the funds financial statements only to the extent that they are due for payment in the current year.
+Bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the Fund Financial Statements when due.